lsamaroo/editrowform/README.md

 	onSave
 	    		/*
 	    		 * Called when the save button is clicked.
-Can be overriden to perform your own save
+Can be overridden to perform your own save
 	    		 * action.
-Return false to stop the plugin from updating the row values and hiding the dialog.
-	    		 * E.g. you may want to do that yourself from an ajax callback after succesfully saving on the server.
 	    		 *
 	    		 * @example
 	    		 * function(form, rowIndex, row, rowValues){}.